Raezroth/Linux-ARM-Gaming-Chroot/Docs/tips.md

 1. Set Steam Library setting to Low Bandwisth Mode and Low Performance Mode
 2. Disable Broadcasting
-3. Disable Remote Play.
-This is broken anyways.
+3. Disable Remote Play, This is broken anyways.
-4. If you use a skin, be carefull.
-Some tax Steam's Interface.
+4. If you do use a skin, be careful, Some tax Steam's Interface.
 5. Launch with:

 For Pinephone (A64): `BOX86_LOG=0 BOX64_LOG=0 steam +open steam://open/minigameslist 2> tee ~/steam.log`

 For Pinephone Pro (RK3399s): `BOX86_LOG=0 BOX64_LOG=0 MESA_GL_VERSION_OVERRIDE=3.2 PAN_MESA_DEBUG=gl3 steam +open steam://open/minigameslist 2> tee steam.log`

-This will redirect output to a file.
-Improves performance a bit.
+This will redirect output to a file, which Improves performance a bit.

 Note: I left the override for opengl 3 in there because it doesn't hurt anything, yet makes more games able to launch from library list.

-6. Run all games on low obviously.
-Alot of games crash loading in from menus due to texture overloading.
+6. Run all games on low obviously, many of games crash loading in from menus due to texture overloading.

 ### NOTE: Touchscreen Controller input is experimental use at your own risk.

 For Toucscreen Controller use [TabPad](https://github.com/nitg16/TabPad) must be ran from a seperate terminal.

 Recommend to launch another terminal and chroot into the container again for this.
-You can try to run this from the host, but TabPad relies on X11 and won't launch with wayland currently.
-Looking into modifying or just a new touchscreen controller.
+You can try to run this from the host, but TabPad relies on X11 and won't launch with wayland currently, Looking into modifying or just a new touchscreen controller.

 -------